prof-rossetti/georgetown-opim-243-201901/exercises/sales-reporting.md

 At the end of each calendar month, the online platform makes available for download from its admin interface a CSV file representing all individual sales orders for that month.
 See the ["monthly sales data"](/data/monthly-sales) examples (row per day per product sold that day).

-To aid decision-making, for any given month, you need to be able to quickly know which products were your top sellers, and what your total sales were.

-To aid your ability to make data-driven decisions using this information, you decide to create a Python program which will automate the process of gleaning these insights from the monthly sales data.
+To aid your ability to make data-driven decisions, you decide to create a Python program which will automate the process of gleaning business insights from the monthly sales data.

 ## Objectives